esilberberg/lacli/README.md

 - Search covers all resource description fields
 - Search only returns those resources that have all search terms in any of their description fields.
 - Ignores diacritics

+## getFacets
+This function is under development to determine feasability of creating faceted searching